 Emphatic Pronoun Examples:-

 Emphatic pronouns are used to emphasize a preceding noun or pronoun in a sentence.
 They are similar in form to reflexive pronouns but serve a different purpose.
 Emphatic pronouns emphasize the subject of the sentence rather than reflecting the action back onto the subject.
-Here are some examples of emphatic pronouns:

 Ex:- I myself completed the project on time.